40 Home Mysteries Explained

 Dryer Not Drying

+You can complete many common dryer repairs yourself.
 If you have an electric or gas dryer that tumbles but won’t heat, check the thermal fuse for continuity.
 If the thermal fuse checks out, move on to the radiant sensor if you have a gas dryer.
 It monitors the igniter and powers up the gas valve coils when the igniter reaches peak temperature.
 A bum sensor will stop the whole show.
 Test it for continuity and replace it if it fails.
 If the sensor is good, disconnect the electrical connector to the igniter and check it for continuity.
 Again, replace it if it fails the continuity test.
 If both the radiant sensor and the igniter pass the test, replace the gas valve coils.
 To replace them, remove the retaining plate, unplug the sensors and pull them off the gas valve.

 If the thermal fuse on your electric dryer checks out, test the heater element for continuity.
 Replace the element if you don’t get continuity.
-Read on for more answers to common dryer repairs.

 Dishes Not Getting Clean in Dishwasher